 What I’ve learnt about dementia and ageing

 “I was talking to a woman today who is 101 years old, but I’d never have been able to tell!
 She was brilliant and she loves talking about what she’s done.
-It’s interesting to see how age affects different people: there’s biological age and then there’s real age.
-So this lady could still get up and dance, while someone who is 70 might not be able to walk, hear or see.
-It’s luck in some cases really.
+It’s interesting to see how age affects different people: there’s biological age and there’s real age.
+This lady could still get up and dance, while someone who is 70 might not be able to walk, hear or see.
+It’s luck in some cases.

-“It’s great seeing the residents interact with their families.
-They really come out of their shells.
-One lady shouts and screams a lot of the time, but when her family came to visit they talked to her normally and she became more like she used to be.
+“It’s great seeing the residents interact with their families - they really come out of their shells.
+One lady shouts and screams a lot of the time, but when her family come to visit they talk to her normally and she becomes more like she used to be.

 Volunteering can be challenging

 “It can be hard in some situations.
 For example, before I went on The Apprentice, there was this lovely married couple at the home who did everything together.
 We’d take them for a stroll together in their wheelchairs, they’d always sit together and have lunch together.
 When I came back after filming, the lady was sitting on her own and I found out from another resident that her husband had died.
 She has some form of dementia, and every day she asks where her husband is, which is horrible.

 “You can’t mince your words.
 I’ve learnt how to tell this woman that her husband’s in a better place: ‘in the stars’.
 I’m quite an emotional person, but I try to follow the example of the nurses in how to connect with people, but not become so attached that I become totally distraught when they die, which is an important skill to pick up in medicine.
 I admire the nurses and how they can do that.”

 I'd recommend volunteering to anyone